1966 A Villi, Good Year?

 1965.
 More development had refined some areas in the design, ground clearance was slightly higher.
 During this period the new Monza Starmaker engined bike was being developed.
 This appeared in the press in October.
 The bike had 10 inches ground clearance but still with a seat height of only 29 inches.
 The forks were of leading link type, with longer Girling units, and producing a travel movement of 7 inches.
 Nylon pivot bushes were fitted to these and to the swinging arm.
 Price in kit form £184, while the Standard trials, price was still kept to £149 (32A engine) only £4 more than the year before.
 Jonah rode in the Scottish for the first time on a Sprite.

-This shot is Arthur Dovey on his Sprite that he bought from Frank as a frame and fitted an engine that he had from the Rickman Brothers forks are AMC.
+This shot above is Arthur Dovey on his Sprite that he bought from Frank as a frame and fitted an engine that he had from the Rickman Brothers forks are AMC.

 Arthur built the bike in late 1964 and it was registered for the road in early 1965.